-- Awarded a five star overall excellence rating (out of five star +) in the QS Stars University ratings 2016.
+Awarded a five star overall excellence rating (out of five stars) in the QS Stars University ratings 2017.

 Study highly rated subjects

-The following subject areas at Curtin University are strongly ranked in the QS World University Rankings by Subject 2016:
+Curtin University is ranked as a top 100 university in eight subjects in the QS World University Rankings by Subject 2018:

 - Mineral and Mining Engineering